-A random sample of 20 papers submitted to two different sections of Advanced Research in Fall 2016 and Spring 2017 were coded using a modified version of a scoring rubric published by the Society for the Teaching of Psychology (Vosmik & Johnson, 2007)6.
+A random sample of 20 papers submitted to two different sections of Advanced Research were coded using a modified version of a scoring rubric published by the Society for the Teaching of

+Psychology (Vosmik & Johnson, 2007)6.
 The revised scoring rubric included 8 criteria.
 Each criterion was scored on a 4 point scale (inadequate, minimally adequate, adequate, exceptional).
 Our goal was, that for each criterion in the grading rubric, 75% of students would score adequate or above.
 Results on each of the criteria are shown below in Table 4.
 For all criteria except for Introduction and General Discussion, the goal level was achieved.